IAgusta/Alpaca/README.md

 </p>

 ## About Alpaca
-  Alpaca or Alpa/Alfa Path Academy is an educational project purpose for educationg young generations, right now this project is solely for my last year assigment on computer engineering but i hope to continiue developing this project into a functional website.
+  Alpaca, or Alpa/Alfa Path Academy, is an educational project aimed at educating young generations.
+Currently, this project is solely for my final year assignment in computer engineering, but I hope to continue developing it into a fully functional website.

-  Maybe u will questioning why the computer engineering making a complicated website for the final year project, i just feels if i graduate only with simple projects as they are, and nothing special. i will wasted my tutition colagge that gifted by national goverment (KIP).
-So i make this instead.
+  You might be wondering why a computer engineering student is creating such a complicated website for a final year project.
+I feel that if I graduate with only simple projects, I will have wasted the opportunity provided by the national government's tuition assistance program (KIP).
+That's why I decided to create this project instead.

-  the purpose for this web at first is only for monitoring an esp32 and for module study for elementary student for SD 1 Adzkia Padang, but i've got some troublesome idea's. what about making a complex website that have e-learning like, monitoring system, and controlling system on it. so my final years not become waste. and here it is.
+  Initially, the purpose of this website was only to monitor an ESP32 device and provide study modules for elementary students at SD 1 Adzkia Padang.
+However, I came up with a more ambitious idea: why not create a complex website that includes e-learning features, a monitoring system, and a control system?
+This way, my final year project would not go to waste.
+And here it is.

-  But thanks to Documentation and help from ChatGPT and Deepseek AI (sometimes the documentations doesnt help) i dont need to study from zero to building this project.
-Thanks who ever that make the documentation and train the AI i appreciate you.
+  Thanks to documentation and assistance from ChatGPT and Deepseek AI (though sometimes the documentation wasn't very helpful), I didn’t have to start from scratch to build this project.
+I truly appreciate everyone who contributed to the documentation and trained the AI.

 ## Feature on Alpaca
-  Like i said before we have an elearning system that having course, module, and the content on it. we have login with email verification, some plugins and API for monitorings your lovely kids on studying the course or the robots.
+  As mentioned earlier, the website includes an e-learning system with courses, modules, and content.
+It also features login functionality with email verification, as well as plugins and APIs for monitoring your children’s progress in studying the courses or interacting with the robots.

 ## Note
-  This project still need to development futher, so don't judge to much.
-  Because my major is not a computer science, but computer engineering instead *+*
+  This project is still under development, so please don’t judge it too harshly.
+Keep in mind that my major is computer engineering, not computer science.

+## My Social Media Account
+  <a href="https://web.facebook.com/profile.php?viewas=100000686899395&id=100012710521025" target="blank">Facebook</a>
+  <a href="https://www.instagram.com/i_agusta/" target="blank">Instagram</a>
+  <a href="mailto:Ikraamagusta90@gmail.com" target="blank">Email</a>